Government-backed No Interest Loan Scheme credit pilot widens as cost of living bites

-Up to 20,000 more people will benefit from an expanded government-backed programme that provides interest-free loans to the financially vulnerable.
+An expanded government-backed initiative that gives interest-free loans to the financially vulnerable will help up to 20,000 more people.

-The Treasury-backed No Interest Loan Scheme (Nils), which is managed by credit unions and other lending organisations, was successfully trialled in Manchester and will be rolled out across the UK in September.
+The Treasury-backed No Interest Loan Scheme (Nils), which is administered by credit unions and other lending institutions, was successfully trialled in Manchester and will be rolled out to more locations across the UK in September.

-Its goal is to provide emergency loans to people who would otherwise be denied them because they can’t afford the interest payments.
+Its objective is to provide emergency loans to people who would otherwise be turned down due to their inability to pay the interest.

 It is hoped the programme will provide an inexpensive alternative to the UK’s three million high-cost credit users, preventing people from going into debt or, in extreme situations, turning to loan sharks.